jfrisella/WistiaAPI/README.md

 $apikey = "Your api key from wistia";

-//Request a particular resource
+//Request a particular resource object
 $projects = \Wistia\Wistia::getResource("Projects", $apikey);

-//Then call the action on the resource
+//Then call the method on the resource

 $results = $projects->show("some project id");